Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 ### 2.0) Testing

 The testing conducted on this project was done manually on a variety of screens, browsers and resolutions.
 Details can be found in section 2.2.
-Before then, I thought it was worth mentioning why the choice was made not to test using Jasmine framework.
+Before then, I thought it was worth mentioning why the choice was made not to test using the Jasmine framework.

 #### 2.1) Why not Jasmine-tested?

 The choice was made to test manually early in the process, based on the prototypes of the scripts needed.
 The primary way JavaScript is used in the project is to make AJAX calls to APIs, then manipulating the response and using it to update the DOM.
 Essentially, the thing to test for is thus reduced to A) Did I get the correct data from the server? and B) Did I manage to use this data as intended in the project?
 Considering the simple logic of those questions, automated testing felt superfluous for this particular assignment.
+Similarily, main.JS is mainly concerned with graphical effects and UI which requires a manual approach to ensure the visuals function properly.

 In the future, when producing code with more complex logic, I will definitely implement automatic testing but for the moment it felt like a needless distraction.